Do you want to make your own scented fog juice? It’s really easy, and in this blog post, I will show you how.

 Scented fog is a great way to add atmosphere to any event.
 And, with the recipes I have provided above, you can easily make your own scented fog juice at home.

 Be sure to follow the safety precautions and have fun.
+Another common question we hear is can I put perfume in my diffuser?

 Please be careful and use at your own risk